it-rechtsanwalt/cgmReader/README.md

 This software is intendet to use with a Medronic MiniMed 640G pump.
 If you do not know what this is, you do not need this software!

-With this little peace of software you are able the read the CGM status from a 640g pump.
+With this little peace of software you are able the read the CGM status from a 640g pump on any linux machine (especially on a Raspberry Pi with raspbian).
 The values are shown in a console.
+In a next step the values will be readable via an JSON object.

 The software is just testet in linux (it will not run in windows, because the lib-usb library needs to be changed...)